CEO Vision

 Our flagship clinic.

 The planned Chicago Loop flagship at 18 N Wabash is the first physical expression of this vision.
-By the end of 2027, InnerVital™ is targeting a 10-clinic footprint and is being built to become a broader platform: clinics, education, research, institutional partnerships, practitioner development, and foundation-supported access for underserved patients.
+After Wabash, InnerVital intends to evaluate additional clinics, partner programs, education, research, practitioner development, and foundation-supported access as operations, staffing, demand, and capital allow.

 This is the work: preserve what is powerful about Traditional Chinese and East Asian Medicine, modernize how it is delivered, validate what can be responsibly measured, train practitioners to operate with higher standards, and bring supportive care to people and communities who need it most.